google/android-cuttlefish/BUILDING.md

 cvd_docker_list
 ```

+## Installing the Cuttlefish and Android images on it

 There are three ways to provision a container (that is, to install the Cuttlefish
 and Android images on it.)

+### Re-using a locally built Android

 If cvd_docker_create detects an [Android build
 environment](https://source.android.com/setup/build/building) that is set up to